 - Serve with a bite-sized portion of whichever fruit or vegetables are in season (in Spring try kiwi, bananas or carrots; in Summer try raspberries, strawberries, blueberries, nectarines or peaches; in Autumn try plums, pears, tomatoes or peppers; and in Winter try apples, pears, satsumas, oranges or pineapple)

 You’re ready to go!

-Offer your toddler between six and eight drinks from a beaker or cup each day.
+Offer your toddler between six and eight drinks from a free-flowing beaker or cup each day.
 Milk and water are the best drinks for your toddler.

 Squashes, flavoured milk, ‘fruit’ or ‘juice’ drinks and fizzy drinks aren’t suitable for children.
 They contain lots of sugar and can cause tooth decay, even when they’re diluted.
 In older babies and toddlers, they can lead to poor appetite, poor weight gain and sometimes diarrhoea.
 Fizzy drinks are acidic so can damage tooth enamel.
 The ‘diet’ or reduced-sugar versions aren’t suitable either.

 Avoid giving tea or coffee to young children because they can reduce the amount of iron absorbed from food, especially if they’re given with meals.
-And, when sugar is added, it can lead to tooth decay.
+When sugar is added, it can lead to tooth decay.

 Making meals magical

 - Eat with your child so they can copy you

 - Offer regular meals and healthy snacks but start with small portions, offering seconds if your child is still hungry